How to never give up

 3. Practice gratitude

-The simple act of giving thanks can make you happier.
+The act of giving thanks can make you happier.
 Studies have found that practicing gratitude reduces depression and also lowers negative emotions like envy and resentment.
-But adopting an abundance mindset isn’t always easy.
+When you feel like giving up, adopting an abundance mindset isn’t always easy.
 We’re all human, and as humans, we tend to get stuck in patterns of thinking that can be hard to overcome.

-You can start practicing gratitude with simple morning rituals like incantations or writing in a gratitude journal.
+If you’re wondering what to do when you feel like giving up, you can start practicing gratitude with morning rituals like incantations or writing in a gratitude journal.
 Make it a point to look around you or close your eyes and think of all the things you have to be grateful for.
 Taking the time to give thanks can be transformative – and takes hardly any time at all.

 Ask your partner to join your exercise routine, such as going for a walk or a bike ride.
 No partner?
-Take up a new hobby where you’ll be part of a group, like dance, a bowling league or even cooking classes.
-Look at your existing relationships, too.
-It can be hard to cut toxic people out of your life, but as you make new friends, it will get easier to say goodbye to relationships that are bringing you down.
+Learn a new skill where you’ll be part of a group, like dance, a bowling league or even cooking classes.
+Look at your existing relationships too.
+It can be hard to cut toxic people out of your life, but as you make new friends, it will get easier to say goodbye to relationships that bring you down.

 When you feel like quitting, it takes work to build your inner strength and overcome hardships, but always remember, “Success and failure are not overnight experiences.
 It’s the small decisions along the way that cause people to fail or succeed.”
 You can spot the signs of giving up on life, change the path you’re on and start achieving again.
 The power is yours.